 - Reduce youth unemployment by providing opportunities for them to become involved in meaningful economic activities and be integrated into an overall economic strategy.

-as well ensuring access to education to all youth in a system of life long learning.
+- Provide another opportunity for youth that have missed out in education and training and as well ensuring access to education to all youth in a system of life long learning.

 - Provide more equitable access to health, recreational and social service.